-The Saanich Fire Department responsible for administration of Saanich's Emergency Program (SEP).
+Saanich Fire Department responsible for administration of Saanich's Emergency Program (SEP).
 The program provides for continuity in government and preservation of life and property through a coordinated response by elected officials, municipal departments, volunteer services and outside agencies who are able to assist during a major emergency or disaster.

-The Deputy Fire Chief is the Emergency Program Cod ordina ator an d is res ponsible for maintaining Saanich's emergency plan and ensuring key municipal staff and departments are trained in emergency management practices and ready to respond should a major emergency or disaster unfold.
+The Deputy Fire Chief is the Emergency Program Coordinator and is responsible for maintaining Saanich's emergency plan and ensuring key municipal staff and departments are trained in emergency management practices and ready to respond should a major emergency or disaster unfold.